queen-raae/gatsby-remark-oembed/README.md

 | `providers.include`  | Array of provider keys      | Only links from providers on this list will be transformed. |
 | `providers.exclude`  | Array of provider keys      | Links from providers on this list will not be transformed.  |
 | `providers.settings` | Object of provider settings | Optional configuration unique to each provider.             |

+&nbsp;

+## How to contribute

+If you would like to contribute with code, check out `CONTRIBUTING.md`.

+### Questions, Feedback and Suggestions

+Do not be shy!

+If you have any questions, feedback or suggestions head on over to [discussions](https://github.com/queen-raae/gatsby-plugin-let-it-snow/discussions).

+### Bugs

+If you find a bug please open an [issue](https://github.com/raae/gatsby-plugin-let-it-snow/issues) and/or create a pull request to fix it.